Union Platform Overview

 Rooms

-A “room” is a place for clients to engage in group communication.
-A client that “joins a room” is known as a “room occupant.”
-Group messages are sent to a room’s occupants by addressing the room instead of a single client.
-For example, a Reactor client could send a message named “CHAT” to all occupants of a given room using the following code:
+A "room" is a place for clients to engage in group communication.
+To become part of the group, clients "join" the room.
+The clients in a room are known as the "room's occupants."
+Group messages are sent to a room's occupants by addressing the room instead of a single client.
+For example, a Reactor client could send a message named "CHAT" to all occupants of a given room using the following code:

 In the preceding code, theRoom is a reference to a Room object, “CHAT” is the message name, true means “echo the message to the sender if the sender is in the room,” and “Union is fun!” is the message’s first and only argument.